The Hot Pink Paper Campaign

 Run Your Own Hot Pink Paper Campaign

-Currently, WTC only runs a HPPC in Vancouver.
+Currently, WTC only runs the HPPC in Vancouver.
 We have developed a toolkit to help you run a similar campaign to center equity in local government elections wherever you live.